Honeymoon for Three (1941 film)

-Honeymoon for Three is a 1941 romantic comedy film directed by Lloyd Bacon.
-It is a remake of the 1933 film Goodbye Again.
+Honeymoon for Three is a 1941 American romantic comedy film directed by Lloyd Bacon and starting Ann Sheridan.
+George Brent, Charlie Ruggles and Osa Massen.
+Future star Jane Wyman appears in a supporting role.
+The film was produced and distributed by Warner Brothers.
+It is a remake of the 1933 film Goodbye Again, which was itself based on the 1932 play Goodbye Again.

 Plot

 An author in love with his secretary gets into trouble when he encounters an infatuated fan.